Estimated Super Bowl related consumer spending in the U.S. from 2007 to 2014 (in billion U.S. dollars)*

-The statistic depicts the consumer spending in the U.S. related to the Super Bowl weekend from 2007 (Super Bowl XLI) to 2013 (Super Bowl XLVII).
-It is estimated that a total amount of 12.28 billion U.S. dollars will be spent by consumers in the U.S. on Super Bowl related purchases in 2013.
+The statistic depicts the consumer spending in the U.S. related to the Super Bowl weekend from 2007 (Super Bowl XLI) to 2014 (Super Bowl XLVIII).
+It is estimated that a total amount of 12.37 billion U.S. dollars will be spent by consumers in the U.S. on Super Bowl related purchases in 2014.

 These purchases include for example foods and beverages, game-related merchandise, other apparel, decorations and televisions.